privateprep/coding-space-website/src/pages/programs/camps-at-the-coding-space.md

       ### Check Out Our Byte-Size Coding Camps

-      Don’t miss our mini coding camps and one-time special events, offered virtually or in person throughout the year.
-Often coinciding with school and federal holidays like Presidents’ Day, Veterans’ Day, and more, These 90-minute events pack a big punch, bringing engagement and education to days off from school.
+      Don’t miss our mini coding camps, offered virtually or in person throughout the year.
+Often coinciding with school and federal holidays like Presidents’ Day, Winter Break, and more, these camps pack a big punch, bringing engagement and education to days off from school.
   - type: textOnly
     textAlign: center
     bgColor: "#264548"